rsspp/experiments/README.md

  * heatmap: Figure 1 and Figure 3, showing the iPerf2 test.
 It is driven by kernel.testie, that is fairly readable.
 This experiment does *not* needs a trace as it uses iPerf.

 #### DPDK
-All DPDK experiments need a trace except "shared" that generates UDP flows.
+All DPDK experiments need a trace except "shared" and "migration" that generates UDP flows.
 You may read about traces further below.

  * loadvslat: Figures 8a,b,c about RSS vs RSS++.
 Latency, throughput, drops, etc
  * dynamicscale: Figure 9 showing the dynamic scaling of CPU cores.